Turnout high in Hungary's election as Orban fights to retain power

 A poll by Zavecz research institute published on Friday showed Fidesz had 46 percent support among decided voters, while Jobbik had 19 percent.
 The Socialists came in third with 14 percent.
 Voter turnout was estimated between 64 and 68 percent.

-However, one-third of voters are undecided and many hide their voting preference.
+However, one-third of voters are undecided and may have concealed their voting preferences.

 In 2014, Fidesz won a two-thirds majority in the 199-seat parliament with 133 seats.
-That looks less likely now.
+Such a big margin looks less likely this time.

-If Orban wins, he is expected to carry on his economic policies, with income tax cuts and incentives to boost growth.
+If Orban wins, he is expected to continue his economic policies, with income tax cuts and incentives to boost growth.

 His business allies are expected to expand their economic domains.
 Businessmen close to Fidesz have acquired stakes in major industries like banking, energy, construction and tourism, profiting from EU funds.